 - Christmas and Easter: The weeks leading up to Christmas and Easter are very busy, as well as being of special religious significance.
 We therefore do not take bookings the week preceding, either, Christmas Day or Easter Day.

 - Advent and Lent: The four weeks leading up to Christmas, called Advent, and the six weeks leading up to Easter, called Lent are periods of special religious preparation.
 To mark this symbolically, we do not have flowers in church.
-Please discuss this further with Alex Bienfait.
+Please discuss this further with Tess Lowe (Rector).

-- Fridays: Fridays are a non-working day for Alex Bienfait (Rector).
-This means that if you particularly want a Friday wedding, we often need to arrange another minister to take the service.
+- Wednesdays: Wednesdays are a non-working day for Tess Lowe (Rector).
+This means that if you particularly want a Wednesday wedding, we need to arrange another minister to take the service.

 NATIONALITY AND IDENTITY CHECKS:

-As of 2015 we have a legal duty to check, and retain copies of the identy and nationality of all couples.
+As of 2015 we have a legal duty to check, and retain copies of the identity and nationality of all couples.
 Prior to your wedding you will need to provide:

 - A valid UK passport or UK birth certificate

 - Proof of address, Bank statement or utility bill proofing the address of both parities.

-If you are not able to provide this, there are other identity documents you can supply, but you will need to discuss this with Alex Bienfait (Rector).
+If you are not able to provide this, there are other identity documents you can supply, but you will need to discuss this with Revd Tess Lowe (Priest in Charge).

-If either party of a couple has a non UK passport you should contact Alex Bienfait (Rector).
-Alex will guide you through the steps you will need to take, to get clearance to be married in the UK.
+If either party of a couple has a non UK passport you should contact Revd Tess.
+Tess will guide you through the steps you will need to take, to get clearance to be married in the UK.